 Why OPM?
 The Motivation and Consequences of the Attack

-OPM is a US Federal Government agency that provides services to other Federal Government agencies for human capital management leadership, benefits and vetting for security clearance.
-OPM performs background investigations for all prospective government employees, contractors and even federal judges and US Department of Defense personnel.
-Among the stolen data, the most sensitive was the database from the Electronic Questionnaires for Investigations Processing application (e-QIP).
-This application stored what was known as Standard Forms (SF) 85, 85P, and 86.
-These were correspondingly applications for non-sensitive positions, public trust positions, and national security positions (Finklea et al., 2015, p.
+OPM is a US Federal Government agency that provides services to other Federal Government agencies for human capital management, leadership, benefits, and vetting for security clearance.
+OPM conducts background investigations for all prospective government employees, contractors, federal judges, and US Department of Defense personnel.
+Among the stolen data, the most sensitive was from the Electronic Questionnaires for Investigations Processing application (e-QIP).
+This application stored Standard Forms (SF) 85, 85P, and 86, which correspond to applications for non-sensitive positions, public trust positions, and national security positions, respectively (Finklea et al., 2015, p.
 4).
-The SF-86 forms being personnel applications for the highest security clearances in government contain an applicant’s most personal details such as home addresses of the past ten years, home addresses of relatives, employment history (Committee on Oversight and Government Reform US House of Representatives [COGR], 2016, p. vi).
-The form also included a 127-page questionnaire about the applicant’s finances, illegal or controlled substance usage, relationships and sexual behaviour.
+The SF-86 forms, used for the highest security clearances in government, contain an applicant’s most personal details, such as home addresses from the past ten years, home addresses of relatives, employment history (Committee on Oversight and Government Reform US House of Representatives [COGR], 2016, p. vi).
+The form also includes a 127-page questionnaire about the applicant’s finances, illegal or controlled substance usage, relationships, and sexual behavior.
 The e-QIP data also contained applicant lie detector results and notes (Koerner, 2016).
-With such a trove of information on personnel with access to government secrets, it is plain to see why OPM was a high-value target for China’s Unit 61398.
-OPM was a primary target, which explains why there were a series of break-ins dating as far back as July 2012 (since attributed to APT1), with the agency unable to adequately defend itself, which ultimately led to the major incident in 2015 of having 21.5 million records stolen.
-Access to OPM’s data is extraordinarily beneficial for foreign intelligence, espionage and counter-intelligence.
-In the reports and analysis post-incident, experts hypothesised on the terrible things China could do or had done with the data, such as:

-• Use the data for spear-phishing campaigns (Finklea et al., 2015, p.
+- Use the data for spear-phishing campaigns (Finklea et al., 2015, p.
 4).

-• Build a database of federal employees to help identify US officials and their roles.
-(Finklea et al., 2015, p.
-4)
+- Build a database of federal employees to help identify US officials and their roles (Finklea et al., 2015, p.
+4).

-• Use the data for spy-recruiting purposes, knowing who has access to what, where they lived, and their financial circumstances (Koerner, 2016).
+- Use the data for spy-recruiting purposes, knowing who has access to what, where they lived, and their financial circumstances (Koerner, 2016).

 Timeline of the Data Breach(s)